kerrynakayama/developintelligence_data_engineering/Day_01/LAB_01/LAB_01.md

 - Are there any validations that need to be performed?

-- Should you Normalize the data?

 - Do we have any special data like semi-structure?

 - Does it need to be flattened?

+You have 30 Mins to work on this in your groups.
+I will drop in each breakout group to answer any questions that you all might have.
+Once we come back together after lunch be ready to ...

-# Present a basic plan of what you plan to do with this data set
+## Present a basic plan of what you plan to do with this data set

+-
+-
+-

 *hint - we might revisit this data set later*

+-
+-
+-
+-
+-
+More examples

 ![Image of creating a no cluster table with order](https://github.com/kerrynakayama/developintelligence_data_engineering/blob/master/Day_01/LAB_01/IMAGES/Screen%20Shot%202020-07-02%20at%209.46.21%20AM.png)
 ![Image of creating a no cluster table with order](https://github.com/kerrynakayama/developintelligence_data_engineering/blob/master/Day_01/LAB_01/IMAGES/Screen%20Shot%202020-07-02%20at%209.47.32%20AM.png)